• Skip to primary navigation

 Foxtail millet, scientifically known as Setaria italica is an annual crop grown in arid and semi-arid regions.
 Historians believe that this gluten-free cereal cultivation dates back 8000 years and that it was widely grown along the Yellow River in China.

-Foxtail millets are also known as Italian millets but there are different names by which it is called in different Indian languages.
+Foxtail millets are also known as Italian millets, but there are different names for them in different Indian languages.

 • Hindi/ Punjabi- Kangni